tingxiecsu/CSU-EP/README.md

 - Retrieve top candidate molecules from the CUREI spectral library.
 - Visualize experimental and predicted spectra interactively.

-The CSU-MS2 web server and CUREIDB are hosted on Hugging Face, and can be visited through the following links:
+The CUREI web server and CUREIDB are hosted on Hugging Face, and can be visited through the following links:

 - 🌐 **CUREI web server**: The application interface allows users to upload unknow spectra and accsess results in real time.
 Visit the app here: [CUREI web server](https://huggingface.co/spaces/Tingxie/CUREI).